jwinn03/jwinn03.github.io/projects/2025-08-25-pitch-sensor-interface.md

 Many software services catering to beginning musicians have practicing tools that emphasize pitch accuracy [^2].
 They accomplish this by repeatedly comparing what the current pitch should be and what the pitch being played by the player actually is, which is not dissimilar to Guitar Hero.
 This approach relies on the existence of "charts" that exist on a per-piece/song basis that tell the software the expected pitch at each moment in time.
 This makes it not useful for people who have escaped beginner's purgatory for a few reasons:

--Rhythmic relations are fixed in place.
+- Rhythmic relations are fixed in place.
 This means while that a piece as a whole could be sped up or slowed down, there is no freedom in how a particular phrase might be expressively sped up or slowed down (classical musicians call this rubato).
-    -This approach falls apart even further for anything improvisatory, -With the vast quantity of musical literature across many instruments, it would be a large task of creating charts for every piece users might want to play.
+    - This approach falls apart even further for anything improvisatory,
+- With the vast quantity of musical literature across many instruments, it would be a large task of creating charts for every piece users might want to play.

 The approach I came up with does not require "charts".
 Knowing that by this stage in musical development, the pitch being played is usually "mostly" correct, it becomes good enough to infer pitch intention by determining what the closest possible correct note is to the played note.